Over the 25 years I have taught CFA® review classes I have found common success factors to passing the exam.

+Over the 25 years I have taught CFA® review classes I have found common success factors to passing the exam.**

 	Lastly, you get “me!”
 I answer your email questions generally within 12 hours of receipt.
 I show you where in the readings the answer lies by volume, study session, reading, section and page.
 If you want to discuss the idea or the topic troubling you we can always schedule a phone call or video conference.
 Your question won’t go to some black box.
 You receive my full attention.

 	This is a great question.
 The video series was a hotly requested feature by candidates over the past two years.
 The videos will cover each reading in detail highlighting concepts and topics that very well could be part of the CFA exam in June.
-I will drill down into details that should not be glossed over, I will highlight practice problems, white text and bluebox problems that need to have your attention.
+I will drill down into details that should not be glossed over, I will highlight practice problems, white text and bluebox problems that require your attention.
 The purpose of the videos is to have you work through the candidate readings, I will have those very readings on the screen as we work through the material via the Vital Source electronic version of the CFA Program curriculum something we don’t have as much time to do in the 40 hours of a LevelUp BootCamp.

 	The LevelUp BootCamps tie all the material together that is so critical for the exam success within a few weeks before the exam.
 We will go over the details once again and many tough problems to refresh your memory.
 But what you learned in November maybe hard to recall as you prepare for the exam in April and May.
 The LevelUp BootCamp intensively reviews the curriculum front to back and then gives you the strategy as you prepare for the exam the last few weeks to the exam date.
-The two together, a weekly systematic learning approach to the CFA Program curriculum coupled with a intensive exam focused LevelUp BootCamp will be for many the formula for a “One & Done in 2018!
+The two together, a weekly systematic learning approach to the CFA Program curriculum coupled with an intensive exam focused LevelUp BootCamp will be for many the formula for a “One & Done in 2018!